mjrforce/liveagent-bot/README.md

-# Alexa and Dialogflow (API.AI / Google Home) bot that is integrated with Salesforce and Salesforce Live Agent.
+# Alexa and Dialogflow (API.AI / Google Home) bot, integrated with Salesforce and Salesforce Live Agent.

 This is one webhook to rule them all.
 This project uses the following platforms:
 1. [Heroku](https://www.heroku.com/)